tytydraco/yessleep/out/The_McKenzies_are_playful_The_McKenzies_play_rough_The_McKenzies_have_teeth_as_big_as_piano_keys.md

 The other McKenzie screeched like a bobcat in labor and leapt from the door.
 The alpha missed, sinking its molars into the oak.
 The commotion sent the other six into a frenzy.
 Wrestling.
 Yelping.
 Biting at each other.
 The alpha threw his shoulders back, dislodging his teeth from the door, scarring the wood with a ring of peg-shaped holes.

 I’m not sure what came over me.
-The mayhem spun me into my own little frenzy I suppose, though, in my defense, they *were* acting like rowdy children.
+The bedlam spun me into my own little frenzy I suppose, though, in my defense, they *were* acting like rowdy children.

 I took a massive inhale, placed a finger to my lips, and blew.